mit-pdos/sigmaos/cpython3.11/Doc/library/ssl.rst

 When calling the :class:`SSLContext` constructor directly, :const:`CERT_NONE` is the default.
-Since it does not authenticate the other peer, it can be insecure, especially in client mode where most of the time you would like to ensure the authenticity of the server you're talking to.
+Since it does not authenticate the other peer, it can be insecure, especially in client mode where most of time you would like to ensure the authenticity of the server you're talking to.
 Therefore, when in client mode, it is highly recommended to use :const:`CERT_REQUIRED`.
 However, it is in itself not sufficient; you also have to check that the server certificate, which can be obtained by calling :meth:`SSLSocket.getpeercert`, matches the desired service.
-For many protocols and applications, the service can be identified by the hostname.
+For many protocols and applications, the service can be identified by the hostname;
+in this case, the :func:`match_hostname` function can be used.
 This common check is automatically performed when :attr:`SSLContext.check_hostname` is enabled.

 .. versionchanged:: 3.7
    Hostname matchings is now performed by OpenSSL.
 Python no longer uses